14/01/26

 Here’s where it gets interesting: both platforms are now doing something unexpected.
 Amazon is launching direct-from-China shipping programs (Haul and Bazaar), while Temu is rapidly deploying local warehouses across Europe.
 This strategic reversal marks a turning point in global e-commerce.

-Amazon, founded in 1994, offers around 600 million products with 9.7 million active sellers generating over $575 billion in annual revenue.
-In Germany and Italy, it captures up to 70% of the e-commerce market.
+Amazon, founded in 1994, offers around 600 million products with 9.7 million active sellers, generating more than 575 billion dollars in annual revenue.
+In Germany and Italy, the platform captures up to 70 percent of the e-commerce market.

 Amazon’s dominance rests on unmatched infrastructure: over 400 fulfillment centers in 40 countries, 200 million Prime members worldwide, and 82% of sellers using FBA.
 Trust is its invisible asset – the Prime badge increases conversions by 25%, and 50% of consumers prefer Amazon’s return policy over Temu’s.